Miltage/robert/site/blog/global-game-jam-2020.md

 Jonathan arrives at my place and we pop over to the shop for some snacks to keep us going.
 (I ate so badly this weekend...
 Chips, coke and two separate Uber Eats orders of burgers and nachos.)
 We were at the office by 8 and quickly set about coming up with a game idea.
 This year's theme was *"Repair"* and we went through the usual ideas of robots repearing themselves to the more outlandish (at one point were were talking about a French Grim Repear - *Repeare*).

 After about 15 minutes of deliberation we settled on something.
-You steer a car down a highway that is riddled with potholes.
+A racing game where your car constantly breaks down and you have to repair it!
+Although that was too ambitious for a weekend project for two, so we trimmed the fat considerably, dropping the racing component altogher.
+Insted, you would steer a car down a highway that is riddled with potholes.
 Running over potholes causes damage to the vehicle.
 Along the road you collect coins.
 You spend those coins repairing your car.
 And that was it!
 It wasn't particularly flashy or exciting, but I had learned over the years that big ideas get you half-finished, buggy games.
 Seriously, scope management is the greatest skill at any game jam.

 That's not to say that the scope didn't creep at all, though.
 We were, of course, going to need other cars on the road.
 And how about fuel that depletes as you drive?
 Now you have to decide what to spend your valuable coins on.
 Fuel, or repairs?
 Doable, I thought, and it added a much-needed bit of complexity to our, frankly, bland game idea.
 I did have to talk Jono out of having a curved highway, though.
 Curves are cool and all, but I didn't want to be the guy to have to program AI cars to follow them.